-Community Solar Providers may, upon approval of the Program Administrator, develop a third-party generated Community Solar Disclosure Form.49 A third-party generated Community-Solar Disclosure Form must contain the same content and information as the Community Solar Disclosure Form generated by the ABP portal.
+Community Solar Providers may, upon approval of the Program Administrator, develop a third-party generated Community Solar Disclosure Form.
+A third-party generated Community-Solar Disclosure Form must contain the same content and information as the Community Solar Disclosure Form generated by the ABP portal.
 This will require Program Administrator approval of the third-party Community Solar Disclosure Form template and for the Community Solar Provider to use the third-party generated Community Solar Disclosure Form application program interface (API) to the ABP portal.
-This API will require uploads of the data used to create each third-party Community Solar Disclosure Form at which point the API will return information including a unique Community Solar Disclosure Form.
-The API will also require upload to the ABP portal of the signed The third-party Community Solar Disclosure Form must be uploaded to the ABP portal after it is signed by the subscriber.
+This API will require uploads of the data used to create each third-party Community Solar Disclosure Form at which point the API will return information including a unique Community Solar Disclosure Form ID back to the Community Solar Provider that must appear on that Community Solar Disclosure Form.
+The third-party Community Solar Disclosure Form must be uploaded to the ABP portal after it is signed by the subscriber.
 Each uploaded form must contain the unique ID that was assigned to that form in order to be considered valid by the Program Administrator and may be subject to review by the Program Administrator.